-So this is how you can develop the understanding and that's why questions are very important.
-If you don't ask, there are no conditions for me to explain.
-I realize after a period of sharing that it is like some form of understanding is missing..... - except for a few who have developed the diligence and consistency to cultivate, the rest don't seem to know what is going on because once a week you come, then you go back, you forgot and you become heedless again, then you come back, listen again, it's like it doesn't go in.
-Because you never investigate and you never take it serious enough to find out on your own what is it that you call meditation.
-What is it that the Buddha is trying to teach you and share with you out of love and compassion for you so that you don't have to entangle your life anymore; So that suffering in this world need not be and Enlightenment in the here and the now can be realized.
-That's why this understanding is very important to you because it is your life; you really have to see this clearly.
-And if you miss this window, it's going to be very difficult because this is a very good window and a very rare condition to come by.
+This is how you can develop the understanding.
+That is why questions are very important.
+If you do not ask, there are no conditions for me to explain.
+I realize after a period of sharing that it is as if some form of understanding is missing..... - except for a few of you who have developed the diligence and consistency to cultivate, the rest don't seem to know what is going on because once a week you come to this class, then you go back, you forgot and you become heedless again, then you come back, listen again, it's like it doesn't go in.
+Because you never investigate, and you never take it serious enough to find out on your own what is it that you call meditation.
+What is it that the Buddha is trying to teach you and share with you out of love and compassion for you so that you don't have to entangle your life anymore; So that suffering in this world is not necessary and Enlightenment in the here and the now can be realized.
+That is why this understanding is particularly important to you all because it is your life; you really must understand and see this clearly.
+And if you miss this window, it is going to be exceedingly difficult because this is an incredibly unique window and a very rare condition to have come by.

-4.2 Questions And Answers
+4.2 Questions and Answers

 Okay, we have one more question which was sent to Bro.
-Swee Aun through what's app.
-It's a very good question.
+Swee Aun through WhatsApp.
+It is a very good question.

-Qs: i) Why still got so much craving after listening to so much dharma?

-ii) Do we really comprehend what was spoken?
+- Qs: i) Why still got so much craving after having listened to so much dharma? - ii) Do we really comprehend what was spoken?
 (This is not a question but more of a doubt.)

-The 3rd part is the best:-
+The 3rd part is the best: -